 How important is the agreement reached with Faurecia?

 Over the last few years, we have been studying the possibilities of cooperation with Faurecia, which now has been materialized in the agreement for the production of parts for Faurecia's Easy2Fit range and also for the distribution of its products throughout Europe.
-In the first phase, concentrated in France and Germany.
-In the second phase, extended to all countries in Europe.
+The first phase, concentrated in France and Germany.
+The second phase, extended to all countries in Europe.
 The offer available is the entire range currently produced by Veneporte and some Faurecia range, which Veneporte doesn't manufacture and it's being integrated into the global offer of the two companies.
 Everything that Veneporte doesn’t manufacture or hasn't developed until now, will be studied together.
 A big part of the product will continue to be manufactured by Veneporte for both companies, but there will also be an incorporation of the range already manufactured by Faurecia for the aftermarket.

 Being a partner of the world's largest exhaust system manufacturer is the recognition of what our work was and our product quality.
 It's something that has to be explored, in a good sense, demonstrating to the large distribution groups that we can be a reliable partner with unquestionable quality and an asset to them as well.